Types of course

 Joint honours

-Joint honours courses vary in length from three to five years — all programmes which include a modern foreign language last either four or five years, and include at least one year abroad.
-You may also want to study abroad if you are not a language student.
+Most Joint Honours courses last three years, but programmes that include a modern foreign language extend to four or five years and include at least one year abroad.
+Even if you are not studying a language, you may still have the opportunity to study abroad.

 Part-time study